 3. Can I have 401(k)s from two different employers in the same year?

 In general, employers will stop paycheck contributions once you hit the maximum, but if you have multiple employers, they won't know your contributions outside of their own plan.
 If you exceed the limit, tell your employer.
-If you don't get back the excess before Tax Day the following year, you'll be subject to additional tax plus a 10% early withdrawal penalty.
-You have to record the excess contributions as income in the year they are made (and pay tax).
-The contributions can remain in the plan, and any contributions to a traditional 401(k )will again be subject to tax at withdrawal.
+If you don't get back the excess by Tax Day the following year, you may be subject to taxation on the excess amount, and any applicable earnings, twice—once in the current year and a second time upon withdrawal.
+You have to record the excess contributions and any applicable earnings as income in the year they are made (and pay tax).
+The contributions and any applicable earnings can remain in the plan, but they will again be subject to tax at withdrawal.
 If any early withdrawals are taken, subject to plan rules, you may be subject to an additional 10% penalty.
+The 10% penalty doesn't apply if the contributions and any applicable earnings are withdrawn by Tax Day the following year.

 You can also have a workplace 401(k) and, if you're eligible, a self-employed 401(k) at the same time.
 Employee contribution limits apply across both plans, but unrelated employers can contribute up to 25% of your compensation independently.
-Total employee plus employer contributions cannot exceed $70,000 for 2025 ($77,500 if you're age 50 to 59, or 64 and older, and $81,250 if you're between ages 60 and 63 and contributing the catch-up contribution amount).
+Total employee plus employer contributions can't exceed $70,000 for 2025 ($77,500 if you're age 50 to 59, or 64 and older, and $81,250 if you're between ages 60 and 63 and contributing the catch-up contribution amount).
+The total employee plus employer contribution limit rises to $72,000 for 2026 ($80,000 if you're age 50 to 59, or 64 and older, and $83,250 if you're between ages 60 and 63 and contributing the catch-up contribution amount).
 This limit is independent for plans offered by unrelated employers.

 4. Can I have a traditional IRA and a Roth IRA at the same time?